Samadi-sudo/Born2BeRoot/Born2BeRoot (Mandatory).md

 </details>

-On an #MBR disk, partitioning and boot data are stored in a single location.
+On an `MBR` disk, partitioning and boot data are stored in a single location.
 If this data is overwritten or damaged, it's a disaster.
-In contrast, #GPT stores multiple copies of this data across the disk, making it much more robust and capable of data recovery if it becomes corrupted.
+In contrast, `GPT` stores multiple copies of this data across the disk, making it much more robust and capable of data recovery if it becomes corrupted.
-#GPT also stores the **CRC (Cyclic Redundancy Check)** to verify that the data is intact.
+`GPT` also stores the **CRC (Cyclic Redundancy Check)** to verify that the data is intact.
-Therefore, if the data is corrupted, #GPT can report the problem and attempt to recover the damaged data from another location on the disk.
+Therefore, if the data is corrupted, `GPT` can report the problem and attempt to recover the damaged data from another location on the disk.
-With #MBR, there was no way to know if data was corrupted.
+With `MBR`, there was no way to know if data was corrupted.
 And by the time a problem was detected, it was too late, because the disk partition might have disappeared, for example.